yonas-fsaha/qr-code-component-main/README.md

 We love receiving feedback!
 We're always looking to improve our challenges and our platform.
-So if you have anything you'd like to mention,